apache/cassandra-java-driver/driver-examples/eclipse-rcp/README.md

 If you have compilation errors, see the Troubleshooting section below.

 ### Running the tests

+Again, the tests assume that there is a Cassandra node listening on 127.0.0.1:9042.

 To run the tests, go to Run... -> Run Configurations... -> JUnit Plug-in Test -> MailboxServiceTests, then click on 'Run'.